mphemming/AWS-Project-1-DataQC-Delivery/README.md

 To get the Lambda function to run the code, you have to scroll down and select 'edit runtime settings'.
 Here in the 'Handler' cell, you type the script name followed by the module name required, with a dot separating them.
 For example, to run the module 'Lambda_handler' in 'TestPackages.py', you would write 'TestPackages.lambda_handler' in this 'Handler' cell.

+If you receive a 'timeout' error, that's because the default configuration is for 3 seconds when running a Lambda function.
+You can increase this in the 'configuration' tab.

 ### Python testing

 I test python code locally using the AWS-Project-1-DataQC-Delivery Anaconda environment (see AWS-Project-1-DataQC-Delivery.yml file).